Protocol of Stockholm: Negotiation

 It was a strange situation for Brundage because the USA were not part of the FIBB yet he had to stand up for the FIBB.
 The USA would only join the FIBB if the FIBB was recognized in Europe.
 Von Halt offered the FIBB that members of the FIBB would be part of the IAHF basketball commission.
 Brundage suggested that the FIBB council should have three IAHF and three FIBB members.
 Jones rejected this as he wanted an independent federation.

 Jones said that "since you are together in Stockholm, the question should be decided immediately and suggests that 2 members from each federation meet after the congress".
 This proposal was accepted.
 The IAHF named president Karl Ritter von Halt and Tadeusz Kuchar as their representatives and the negotiation was set for the next day.
 Secretary General Hassler had the last chance to talk against the recognition of the FIBB.
 He read out an opinion of France against the FIBB, but he could not stop the process.

 On 1.
 September 1934 the delegates of the IAHF (Karl Ritter von Halt and Tadeusz Kuchar) and of the FIBB (Renato William Jones and Giorgio di San Marzano) needed only 20 minutes for the final contract.
 Observers were Dan J. Ferris (Amateur Athletic Union/USA) and Berthold Leo Werner (Austrian Handball Federation/Austria).
 Renato William Jones called the negotiation the "Battle of Stockholm".

 The Protocol

 Reactions

-On the same day as the protocol was signed Germany, Austria, Egypt, Estonia, Poland and the United States joined the FIBB.
+After the protocol was signed Germany, Austria, Egypt, Estonia, Poland and the United States joined the FIBB.

 Marcel Barille, president of the Fédération Française de Basketball (FFBB), was consternated that France had not helped with the treaty, but he congratulated Jones and di San Marzano.